hanmpark/scholarship_logtime/README.md

 # scholarship_logtime

 Introducing ***scholarship_logtime*** an exlusively designed program for **42 Nice GEN scholarship students**:
 This tool is crafted to effortlessly calculate the cumulative logtime for individuals, spanning from the 27th to the 26th of the current month or any specified month.

+> [!NOTE]
-Notably, it even accounts for any bonus time earned in the preceding month, ensuring a comprehensive assessment of your dedicated efforts!
+> Notably, it even accounts for any bonus time earned in the preceding month, ensuring a comprehensive assessment of your dedicated efforts!

 ### Features
 ***scholarship_logtime*** offers you comprehensive and personalized insights